swimmingly/yodrew.github.io/darkrooms-worldwide.md

 [Sweden](http://www.lyfjabergt.es/welcome/home): Lyfjabergt.
 Seems ok.
 Friendly guy.
 Medium-high price.

 -->
-My new friend, Marion Abbott, is keeping better track of this, amassing a [long list of centers](http://darknessretreats.wordpress.com) at her new blog about darkroom retreating.
+My new friend, Marion Abbott, is keeping good track of this, amassing a [long list of centers](http://darknessretreats.wordpress.com) at her new blog about darkroom retreating.